Archangel tarot card interpretation. Ways to interpret Tarot cards. — High Priest, Hierophant

 • : New hobby, study, work

-• It can be difficult for novice tarologists to interpret this or that card when it falls out in a thematic layout.
+• It can be difficult for beginning tarot readers to interpret a particular card when it appears in a thematic reading.
 So, for example, what can the Ten of Pentacles mean if we ask about a person’s feelings, if the main meaning of the card is money, property, inheritance?
-In fact, the interpretation of the Tarot for relationships is not as difficult as it sometimes seems.
-You don’t have to memorize some lists of keywords and rewrite in a notebook the meaning of each card in various areas of life - just turn on your imagination and think about how the traditional interpretation can manifest itself in a narrower way.
+In fact, the interpretation of the Tarot for relationships is not as complicated as it sometimes seems.
+You don’t have to memorize some lists of keywords and copy the meaning of each card in various areas of life into a notebook - you just need to turn on your imagination and think about how the traditional interpretation can manifest itself in a narrower way.

-Let's take our example with the Ten of Pentacles: since the card speaks of property and money, then it can answer the question about a person's attitude as follows: he is more concerned about the material background of the relationship, some kind of personal benefit, than feelings.
-It may well be a marriage of convenience or a couple where one person has some kind of material benefit.
-A girl who holds on to a young man for money, or a man who is in a love affair with a “good party” - this may be this interpretation of the Tarot card.
-The Three of Cups in feelings will mean true joy from relationships, a celebration of the soul, or such an alliance in which lovers spend a lot of time in companies, parties, lead an active lifestyle in society.
-The main thing here is to think a little and turn on your imagination - then you can intuitively choose the correct meaning of the card in any thematic layout, not only in love.
+Let's take our example with the Ten of Pentacles: since the card talks about property and money, then it can answer the question about a person’s attitude like this: he is more concerned about the material background of the relationship, some kind of personal gain, rather than feelings.
+This may well be a marriage of convenience or a couple where one person has some kind of material benefit.
+A girl who clings to a young man for money or a man who is in a love affair with a “good match” - this could be this interpretation of the Tarot card.
+The Three of Cups in feelings will mean true joy from relationships, a celebration of the soul, or a union in which lovers spend a lot of time in companies, parties, and lead an active lifestyle in society.
+The main thing here is to think a little and turn on your imagination - then you will be able to intuitively choose the correct meaning of the card in any thematic scenario, not only in love.

-Separately, it is worth mentioning the interpretation of cards in specialized decks, which differ from Ryder-White, which is considered a classic.
-So, for example, the interpretation of Crowley's Tarot is simply impossible without studying the works of the author himself.
-The deck of this occultist relies on Kabbalah and astrological correspondences.
-It is filled with esoteric symbols, including those from Egyptian and Celtic mythology, so it will not be possible to interpret it purely intuitively.
-More precisely, if you wish, of course, it will work out, but without understanding the full depth of the symbolism invested in these cards by the author, you will not be able to see many of the finest nuances of interpretation.
+Separately, it is worth mentioning the interpretation of cards in specialized decks, which differ from Rider-White, which is considered a classic.
+For example, the interpretation of Crowley's Tarot is simply impossible without studying the works of the author himself.
+This occultist's deck is based on the Kabbalah and astrological correspondences.
+It is filled with esoteric symbols, including those from Egyptian and Celtic mythology, so it cannot be interpreted purely intuitively.
+More precisely, if you wish, of course, it will work out, but without understanding the full depth of symbolism put into these cards by the author, you will not be able to see many of the subtlest nuances of interpretation.

-The interpretation of the Tarot Decameron is based on the world of human passions.
-This deck is best suited for dealing with matters of love relationships.
-It will not work to tie the interpretation of cards to the classics when working with it - you need to study the specifics of the deck and penetrate the meaning laid down by the author.
+The interpretation of the Decameron Tarot is based on the world of human passions.
+This deck is best suited for addressing love relationship issues.
+It will not be possible to tie the interpretation of cards to the classics when working with it - you need to study the specifics of the deck and penetrate into the meaning intended by the author.

-The interpretation of the Tarot of Shadows by Vera Sklyarova is generally a topic for a separate discussion.
-Here you will not see the usual names of the Major and Minor Arcana, but instead you will meet with dark angels, entities, phenomena and objects.
-So, for example, Satan stands in the place of the usual Mage in this deck, and the fourth Arcana is not the Emperor at all, but Lucifer.
-Among the Minor Arcana there are magical herbs and objects, human vices and tools of sorcerers - in a word, the deck is very far from the classics, and in order to understand it, you need to be well versed in the world of black magic.
+The interpretation of the Tarot of Shadows by Vera Sklyarova is generally a topic for a separate conversation.
+Here you will not see the usual names of the Major and Minor Arcana, but instead you will meet dark angels, entities, phenomena and objects.
+So, for example, in the place of the usual Magician in this deck stands Satan, and the fourth Arcana is not the Emperor at all, but Lucifer.
+Among the Minor Arcana there are magical herbs and objects, human vices and tools of sorcerers - in a word, the deck is very far from the classics, and to understand it you need to be well versed in the world of black magic.

-As you can see, there are many ways to interpret maps.
+As you can see, cards can be interpreted in different ways.
 And a lot depends on your personal perception and the meaning laid down by the author.

-Tarot is a complex divination system that is used all over the world.
-Although many imply the ancient origin of the cards, no one is absolutely sure where they came from.
-The concepts and mystical knowledge of the tarot are timeless, but the practice of using the cards for divination is up for debate.
-Many believe that they have Egyptian or Indian roots.
+Tarot is a complex divination system used throughout the world.
+Although many have suggested ancient origins for the cards, no one is absolutely sure where they came from.
+The concepts and mystical knowledge of tarot are timeless, but the practice of using cards for divination is subject to debate.
+Many believe that they have Egyptian or Indian origins.

-The Tarot Sami is a deck of seventy-eight cards divided into twenty-two major arcana, which symbolize the main events of life and fifty-six minor ones, which give a detailed idea of more daily situations and events.
+The Tarot itself is a deck of seventy-eight cards, divided into twenty-two major arcana, which symbolize the main events of life, and fifty-six minor ones, giving a detailed view of more daily situations and events.

-By choosing a card, we penetrate its archetype, read its essence, which synchronously corresponds to the energies of our life.
-You can draw one or more cards to get advice about the current situation for yourself or others.
+By choosing a card, we penetrate into its archetype, read its essence, which synchronously corresponds to the energies of our life.
+You may draw one or more cards to receive advice about a current situation for yourself or others.

-Many people are addicted to predictions, one of the popular and accurate ways to find out the future is to make a tarot spread and then interpret it.
+Many people are keen on predictions; one of the popular and accurate ways to find out the future is to make a Tarot reading and then interpret it.
 It is important to know the meaning of the cards.
-Beginners are encouraged to study them, in the future, having gained experience, you can interpret the cards using your intuitive vision.
+Beginners are recommended to study them; in the future, having gained experience, you can interpret the cards using your intuitive vision.

 • Pentacles cover work and money.